PSims/BayesEoR/docs/usage.rst

 Note that with ``jsonargparse``, command line arguments that come after the ``--config`` flag overwrite the value of the argument in the configuration file.
 In the example above, the ``--cpu`` flag placed after the ``--config`` flag will force the code to use CPUs only.

 BayesEoR automatically creates a directory in which to store the matrix stack if one does not already exist.
 The name of the matrix stack directory is set automatically based on the chosen analysis parameters.
-The prefix for this matrix stack directory can be set via the ``array_dir_prefix`` argument in the configuration yaml or the ``--array-dir-prefix`` flag on the command line.
+The prefix for this matrix stack directory can be set via the ``array_dir_prefix`` (``--array-dir-prefix``) argument in the configuration yaml (on the command line).
 The matrix stack is saved in a subdirectory within ``array_dir_prefix``.
-The default matrix stack prefix is `./array-storage/`.
+The default matrix stack prefix is `./matrices/`.

 .. tip::